user-name-is-taken/learning_kubernetes/ch1_intro/ch1_notes.md

 #### Understanding the Divergence of Environment Requirements

 - Microservice's dependencies often conflict (see python 2 vs 3).
 This makes installing them on the same machine difficult.
-This can be a problem for dev and ops.

 ### 1.1.2 Providing a Consistent Environment to Applications